 Really, anything that your parent needs help with and your caregiver agrees to do is fair game.
 Some private caregivers will drive clients in their own car or are willing to drive the client’s car.
 Some are happy to wash and fold laundry; others are not.
-If your caregiver likes to paint living rooms, and your parents want their living room painted, the caregiver can paint it.
+If your caregiver likes to plant flowers, and your parents have a garden, the caregiver can tend to the garden.
 Just remember that the focus needs to be on your parent’s quality of life.

 Always Respect Your Work Agreement

 To establish a successful relationship with your caregiver, you need to clearly define what you want her to do in advance.
 Once the two of you have reached an agreement, it’s important to respect it.
 If your family’s needs change, don’t simply assume your caregiver can step in to solve the problem.